phalcon/documentation/docs/tutorial-vokuro.md

 }
 ```

-If the user has submitted data, the following line will evaluate, and we will be executing code inside the `if` statement:
+If the user has submitted data, the following line will evaluate and we will be executing code inside the `if` statement:

 ```php
 if (true === $this->request->isPost()) {
 ```

 Here we are checking the request that came from the user, if it is a `POST`.
 Now that it is, we need to use the form validators and check if we have any errors.
-The [Phalcon\Http\Request][request] object, allows us to get that data easily by using:
+The [Phalcon\Http\Request](request.md) object, allows us to get that data easily by using:

 ```php
 $this->request->getPost()